CT 2a

 A new alignment proposed, with a Norwich spur

-In October 2006, Norwich businessman Tucker Braddock proposed a different alignment for the planned Route 2A extension, that he says will spare Poquetanuck Village, relieve traffic on Route 12, and provide better I-395 access to downtown Norwich.
+In October 2006, Norwich businessman Tucker Braddock proposed a different alignment for the planned Route 2A extension, that he says would spare Poquetanuck Village, relieve traffic on Route 12, and provide better I-395 access to downtown Norwich.

 Instead of continuing eastward to Route 2, Braddock's proposal would turn north, paralleling Route 12 while ascending Hinckley Hill.
 It would eventually turn east toward Route 2, taking a more northerly route than the ConnDOT proposal.
 A spur would connect the route to downtown Norwich near the Laurel Hill Bridge (Route 2 over the Shetucket River).